olegbugaenko/eaters/docs/api-reference.md

   zero.

 Each brick stores knock-back parameters, base damage, and physical size derived from `bricks-db.ts`.
-Destructible configs can now define `hitExplosionType` / `destroyExplosionType`.
-The module spawns those effects via `ExplosionModule` using the brick's position and collision radius, so all visual logic is centralized in the explosion system.
+Destructible configs now define `damageExplosion` / `destructionExplosion`, providing explosion type references and radius tuning.
+The module spawns those effects via `ExplosionModule` using the brick's position, so all visual logic is centralized in the explosion system.

 ### `MapModule`
 Loads map definitions, wires brick groups, and resets dependent modules when the